apereo/cas/app/src/main/resources/overlay/helmcharts/helm/README.md

 It needs work and probably won't maintain backwards compatibility.
 Contributions welcome.
 Eventually it would be nice to support running containers with bootadmin and config-server pre-configured to work, and to have cas-management available as its own helm chart (or running as part of this one).
-The chart supports mapping in arbitrary volumes but should probably support a configmap in the values file with properties.
+The chart supports mapping in arbitrary volumes and cas config can be specified in values files.

 ### Install Kubernetes (Docker for Windows/Mac, Minikube, K3S, Rancher, etc)
 [Docker Desktop](https://www.docker.com/products/docker-desktop)

 [Minikube](https://minikube.sigs.k8s.io/docs/start/)

-[k3s](https://k3s.io/) - Works on linux, very light weight and easy to install
+[k3s](https://k3s.io/) - Works on linux, very light-weight and easy to install for development
 ```shell script
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="server --disable traefik" sh
 # the following export is for helm